thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

 With Search Answers, you can search existing content in Answers and Pinboards to get the information you need.
 This complements Search Data, where users create new Answers and Pinboards.

-Another clear benefit of Search Answers is in how well it supports new users who are not familiar with the data in their organization.
-While Search Data is really intuitive, you must have some knowledge of the data, a basic working vocabulary for the data domain.
-So unless you know how to call the principal Metrics, Dimensions, and Groupings, it may be challenging to ask meaningful question.
+Search Answers supports new users who are not yet familiar with the data in their organization.
+Search Data is intuitive, but you must have some knowledge of the data, a basic working vocabulary for the data domain.
+When you first begin to work with your company's data, it may be challenging to ask meaningful questions, since you may not know the names of the principal metrics, dimensions, and groupings.

-Search Answers eliminates redundant work of constructing new Answers and Pinboards by finding what is already in the system, the result of your co-workers earlier queries.
+Search Answers eliminates redundant construction of new Answers and Pinboards by finding what is already in the system, the result of your co-workers' earlier queries.
 We now have a solution for leveraging these existing artifacts while eliminating lost productivity of duplicate work.
 And we also help you succeed the very first time you use ThoughtSpot.

 ## How to search Answers